Kathy Gale MBACP (Accredited)

 I began my career in book publishing, working as an editor, in marketing and in senior management.
 I have been editorial director of Pan Macmillan, Marketing Director of Simon & Schuster and Joint Managing Director of The Women's Press.
-In addition to my psychotherapy and counselling practice, I am a writing coach; an executive coach and mentor; and co-founder and co-director of the executive coaching organisation, Working Edge.
+In addition to my psychotherapy and counselling practice, I am a writing coach; an executive coach and mentor; co-founder and co-director of the executive coaching organisation, Working Edge; and founder and leader of Writers' Studio: Coaching Groups for Authors.
 The common thread in my career is supporting people to fully develop their personal, professional and creative potential.

 I was a counsellor at City & Hackney MIND for four years and my work with writers, counselling and psychotherapy clients over many years has included issues ranging from self-esteem, anger management and communication skills to disability, sexuality, childhood sexual abuse and self-harm.

 Graduated in Psychotherapy from the Spectrum Centre for Humanistic Psychology (whose training is accredited by the United Kingdom Council for Psychotherapy (UKCP)

 Eight years of Postgraduate Psychotherapy Training with the Spectrum Centre for Humanistic Psychology

 Oxford, Cambridge and RSA Certificate in Counselling Skills

 PAIRS (the Practical Application of Intimate Relationship Skills) training

 Reparenting Intensive training

 Basic, Intermediate and Advanced Sexuality training